 Virtual water trade can act as an ideal alternative to inter-basin water transfers between or within countries.
-For case in a point, China is considering several water transfer schemes from north to south.
-Virtual water trade can also serve as an eco-friendly and more sustainable alternative to water transfer schemes in the South African nations.
+Case in point, China is considering several water transfer schemes from north to south.
+Virtual water trade can also serve as an eco-friendly and more sustainable alternative to water transfer schemes in South African nations.
 Therefore, this trade can significantly influence the management of international river basins, thereby influencing agriculture in the long run.

 Discussed below are some of the main benefits of the virtual water trade.

 - It helps recognize the importance of water and generates awareness about the amount of water used to develop, package, and market agricultural products.

 - This trade also paints a clear picture of the impact on the water system and avenues for water conservation.

 - Virtual water trade clearly defines the concept of water footprint.
 It is the total virtual water content of all services and goods that a nation or an individual utilizes.